erezgeva/libptpmgmt/README.md

 Perl, PHP, and Go use class methods.
 See PtpMgmtLib.pm for Perl, ptpmgmt.php for php, and ptpmgmt.go for Go, for these methods.

-std_vectors.md provides more information on vectors mapping and the Doxygen documentation provides information per class.
+[std_vectors.md](./std_vectors.md) provides more information on vectors mapping and the Doxygen documentation provides information per class.

 # <u>Go wrapper</u>

 Since Go is a compile language,
 and not a "pure" script, the wrapper is used a bit differently.
 The wrapper is only required during development,
- as the resulting application is a binary that does not require the Go wrapper, only the main library.
+ as the resulting application is a binary that does not require the Go wrapper, only the C++ library.
-During development, you need the Go wrapper and the main library development headers,
+During development, you need the Go wrapper and the C++ library development headers,
- as the Go build checks compilation of the Go wrapper.
+ as the Go build compile the Go wrapper.
 In addition add the '-lm -lptpmgmt' flags to the linking using the `CGO_LDFLAGS` environment,
- so Go will link your application with the main library.
+ so Go will link your application with the C++ library.
 Pay attention that although Go uses static typing and checks the types in compilation, some C++ methods uses variable arguments or share name for different methods.
-In this case, swig will use the `... interface{}` parameter and perform the type check in runtime; if types are wrong, the Go swig wrapper will issue an exception to your application.
+In this case, swig will use the `... interface{}` parameter and perform the type check in runtime; if types are wrong, the Go swig wrapper will issue an exception to your application in run-time.
 For example, `Binary.SetBin(position, value)` requires `position` to be `int64` and `value` to be `byte`.
-Go uses methods for interface are using Pascal notation, so all class functions in the main library are converted to use first letter capital.
+Go uses methods for interface which use Pascal notation, so all class functions in the C++ library are converted to use first letter capital.
 Go does not use constructors and destructors.
 You need to use the New'Class' functions and release with Delete'Class'.
-You can use the `defer` statment for the releasing, if the release is due to the same function.
+You can use the `defer` statment for the releasing, if the release is due in the same function.
 As Go does not provide destructors, MessageBuilder is not a class and it does not call `message.clearData()` once it is removed.
-You are advised to call `message.clearData()` once you build the message, and do not plan to further use the send TLV.
+You are advised to call `message.clearData()` once you build the message, and do not plan any further use with the send TLV.

 # <u>Library content</u>
   * Binary in bin.h - Class that holds a binary